glassroom/heinsen_tree/README.md

 # heinsen_tree

-Reference implementation of "[Tree Methods for Hierarchical Classification in Parallel](https://arxiv.org/abs/2209.10288)" (Heinsen, 2022), for more efficient hierarchical classification at greater scale, i.e., over larger semantic trees.
+Reference implementation of "[Tree Methods for Hierarchical Classification in Parallel](https://arxiv.org/abs/2209.10288)" (Heinsen, 2022).
+Makes efficient hierarchical classification at greater scale, and over larger semantic trees, easy.

 A toy example is worth more than a thousand words: